jjziets/vasttools/README.md

 sudo ./ocminitor.sh # I suggest running this in tmux or screen so that when you close the ssh connetion.
 It looks for ethminer and if it finds it it will set the oc based on your choice. you can also set powerlimits with nvidia-smi -pl 350
 ```

-Too load at reboot use the crontab below
+To load at reboot use the crontab below
 ```
 sudo (crontab -l; echo "@reboot screen -dmS ocmonitor /home/jzietsman/ocminitor.sh") | crontab -  #replace the user with your user
 ```